craigwh10/electron-forge-squirrelx64-for-arm-dockerfile/README.md

 Process takes around 15 minutes on my m1 pro 2021, approx 400 secs on npm i for win32, approx 500 secs for make, which isn't great but without some clever optimisations I'm not sure how to improve this much more.

+## Issues being resolved

+[ ] Can't see dist in container, figuring out how to get npm stdout to show in logs so I can see if there's an issue - getting node-gyp stdout only with 0 exit status which means a non-abnormal close in linux, doesn't seem to be failing just dist isn't showing.

 ## Possible improvements

-- Caching node_modules after checking for possible cause-of-change in dependencies
-- Version fixing for dependencies with security tests
+[x] Caching node_modules after checking for possible cause-of-change in dependencies [ ] Version fixing for dependencies with security tests

 ## Leftover useful bits for reference